Aging of China: Social

-Rapid aging could create only a few challenging social problems and does not increase the risk of social instability in China.
+According to some analysts, rapid aging may create only a few challenging social problems and does not increase the risk of social instability in China.

 Due to the lower fertility rate and extension of the human life span, the population in China is aging faster than almost all other countries.
 In 2050, the proportion of Chinese over retirement age will become 39 percent of the total population.
 At that time, its dependency ratio will rise to 69.7%, almost twice as high as that in 2015, which was about 36.6%.

+Others consider the issue more serious.
 The higher dependency ratio is associated with the greater pressure placed on those who are working to support the rest of the population.
 Even if the Chinese government provides part of the financial support for the elderly through social welfare, such as pensions and public welfare homes, there are still many elderly people in China who are unable to be taken care of.
 In 2015, there were, on average, 27 beds per 1,000 elderly in nursing homes in China, far fewer than those in the United States or Germany.

 The aging population in China has increased the incidence and types of chronic diseases.
 Chronic diseases include four basic types: cardiovascular diseases, cancer, respiratory diseases, and diabetes.
 There are nearly 300 million chronic patients in China, half of whom are over 65 years old.
 During aging, many cellular and molecular events break down and eventually lead to a variety of chronic diseases, such as coronary heart diseases (CHD).
 The number of CHD incidents and deaths in China will increase dramatically from 2010 to 2029; among Chinese adults aged 35–84, a 64% increase in CHD occurrences is predicted between 2020 and 2029.